PA Mentor Studio

 How many shadowing hours do I actually need?

-Enough to have observed a PA practicing independently across more than one clinical context, and enough to speak to that experience with genuine depth.
+Enough to observe a PA in more than one clinical context and speak to that experience with genuine depth.
+A practical target for most applicants is 100 or more hours.

 Prerequisites